MeadowMotz/AI-Food-RIS/README.md

 3. extract_features.py
 4. build_index.py

-Or on Windows, run the batch file run.bat to perform all steps automatically.
+- > Or on Windows, run the batch file run.bat to perform all steps automatically.

-To run the Food Reverse Image Search web page, go to the app folder and load site.html into your favorite browser.
+To run the Food Reverse Image Search web page, go to the root folder and run the following command:

+    python -m app.server

+Then ctrl+click on the link next to "running on."

+NOTE: Searching similar images/using website requires Python 3.10 !!!